arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/recursion/mu/README.md

 }
 ```

 `unMu` is isomorphic to cata.

 ### Comparison to Fix and Nu

-Mu guarantees that a data type will be finite, and should be used for any algorithms
+Mu guarantees that a datatype will be finite, and should be used for any algorithms
 that will only work on finite data (for example `sum`).
 Due to it being a direct encoding
 of cata, Mu also has a very fast Recursive instance.